coleyr/PaintedLake/content/posts/12-what-am-i-doing.md

 ---
-title: 12 - What am I doing?
+title: '12 - What am I doing?'
 date: 2019-02-04
 tags: ['Cole', 'The Portrait of Ellory', 'Coley Angel']
 ---